BAM-PFA/rs2ia/readme.md

 ## Usage

 This is now designed to run from the server hosting the RS instance.

+You might (probably!) need to run the script using `sudo` to take into account ResourceSpace privileges under `/var/www/...`

 First, you should create a [collection](https://www.resourcespace.com/knowledge-base/collections-public-and-themes) in ResourceSpace that contains the batch of items you wish to publish.
 Download a metadata CSV to your local computer, then either copy it to the RS hosting server, or add it to Google Drive and set the sharing permissions to "Anyone with the link can edit."
 This creates the correct URL syntax for the script to parse.